The chat box accepts normal messages, dice expressions, commands, and

 Spreadsheet Expression

-And if you have a spreadsheet named after your macro group (like named after your character) and on that spreadsheet is a cell named "ref" with the value of 2, then the above will be expanded into d20 + 2
+And if you have a spreadsheet named after your macro group (like named after your character) and on that spreadsheet is a cell named "bab" with the value of 2, then the above will be expanded into d20 + 2

 Repeat Statements